txt/se22/docs/syllabus.md

 ### Topics

-This is an _advanced graduate_ class.
 In this subject, students will be taught about etical SE the start of the art in how to:

 - Write "good" software;
-  - Working in teams, deliver a systems of acceptable quality within eh available resources;
+  - Working in teams, deliver a systems of acceptable quality within the available resources;
   - That  someone else would want to use;
   - That is demonstrable _good_ (compared to something else).
 - Learn the  state of the art in SE